NicoleKaplan-USDA/vf-workshop/README.md

 ## Accessing Virtual Fence Message Data with the API

-APIs allow you create, read, update, and delete data from another computer or server.
+APIs allow you to create, read, update, and delete data from another computer or server.

 In our specific case, we can only read data from a server.
 The API controls access to virtual fence data through authentication.
 We need to supply the API with a username and password to retrieve data.